The stars are truly like dust; reminded of the book titled “The Stars, Like Dust”, written by Isaac Asimov.

 Deliveries are fully insured and guaranteed to arrive in perfect condition.
 Domestic freight charges are included.
 International freight is sent via Federal Express (TNT) and is priced dependant on sizes (please see at checkout); priced from $30 (50x16cm) - $200 (250x80cm).
 All orders are freshly made.
 And after printing and signing are then mounted under the Acrylic Glass.
 Typical delivery times are 3-4 weeks.
 Please advise if you seek a priority service.

-Cleaning: When cleaning simply use a feather duster.
-And if necessary use isopropyl alcohol with a plain facial tissue.
+Cleaning: When cleaning, simply use a feather duster.
+And if necessary, afterwards apply isopropyl alcohol (or preferably 'Mr Sheen') wiping off any marks with a plain facial tissue.